 The spindle at the heart of the control knob has a plug of wax attached to the valve control via a pin.
 This is responsive to temperature and expands and contracts accordingly.
 It is most likely to leak at the midpoint of the setting.

-If you suspect it is leaking, call a gas safe-registered technician because they will know what to do.
-First, they will drain the radiator below the level of the leak.
+If you suspect it is leaking, call a gas safe-registered technician.
+A professional will drain the radiator below the level of the leak.
 Next, they will close both the supply valve and the lock valve, making sure to note the number of turns the latter takes.

 First, our gas safe, registered technician will undo the union nut, and bleed the radiator of any remaining water / air in the valve body.
 Then, they will wrap PFTE tape around the main end of the valve a sufficient number of turns.